With input from freelance writers Jane Edwards and Joonie Beaux, here are some reasons why a winter break in Belgium makes sense.

 What’s that you say, 100 years isn’t far enough back in time?
 Well, how about returning to the 15th century and the Burgundian atmosphere?
 If this rocks your boat, then you need to head to Gravensteen Castle and get a ticket for its Winter Wonder Castle.
 What can you enjoy?
 Scrumptious banquets, fabulous decorations, dress up like a Flemish Primitive, and of course a glass of Medieval ale or mulled wine.

 Bruges: An ecological ice-rink

 Not to be outdone by its neighbour and “friendly competitor”, Bruges has also pulled out all the stops to put on a great winter experience for locals and visitors.
-It starts the moment you arrive at the railway station, with two illuminated trails on facades, trees and the ground to lead you through all the great sights of this beautiful city.
+It starts the moment you arrive at the railway station.
+Two illuminated trails on facades, trees and the ground lead you through all the great sights of this beautiful city.

 Part of the magical Minnewater (Lake of Love) has been transformed into an ecological ice skating rink.
 Its synthetic ice uses groundbreaking (“icebreaking”?) technology that reduces the energy and water consumption of traditional ice rinks to zero.
 And of course there are the traditional Christmas and winter markets on Markt and Simon Stevinplein

 Leuven celebrates the winter season with classical music concerts at Saint Peter’s Church and Christmas markets.
 Plus a winter garden where you can warm up with a cup of mulled wine or hot chocolate (yes, Belgium loves its chocolate!)
 You can also feast on the offerings from food trucks during the Food Truck Fiesta at the Grote Markt.
 So make room in your tummy for local food as well as treats from Asia, Mexico, and Africa.
 Before leaving, let your kids take some pictures with Father Christmas for a nice souvenir of your time in the city.